-However, under the new rules, the right to cancel starts from the moment you place your order until 14 days from the day after which you agree the contract.
+However, under the new rules, the right to cancel starts from the moment we place our order until 14 days from the day after which we agree the contract.

 The important point is the agreement of the contract.
 Previously, the clock didn't start ticking until the final piece of paperwork was provided.

-So, for example, if written confirmation and additional information about the broadband service were supplied on or before the day the contract is concluded (i.e. you confirm your broadband order and get the paperwork all at once) the cancellation period began the day after that.
+So, for example, if written confirmation and additional information about the broadband service were supplied on or before the day the contract is concluded (i.e. we confirm our broadband order and get the paperwork all at once) the cancellation period began the day after that.

 But if the paperwork was supplied after the contract was agreed, the cancellation period began the day after the paperwork arrived.

 Now, it doesn't matter how long it takes for the paperwork to be provided.
-It's your acceptance of the contract that matters.
+It's our acceptance of the contract that matters.

-However, if your provider fails to provide you with all the information required - including that about your right to cancel - the cancellation period can be extended by up to a year.
+There's one exception to this: if a provider fails to provide us with all the information required - including that about our right to cancel - the cancellation period can be extended to 12 months.

 Broadband up and running within days